Simon Climie: Biography

 As a producer, Climie has won two Grammys for the albums Riding with the King in 2000 and The Road to Escondido in 2007.
 He received another Grammy nomination for Pilgrim in 1998.

 Personal life

-Climie is the son of David Climie, co-writer of the 1960s and 1970s television comedy series, Oh, Brother!, which starred Derek Nimmo. as well as Lulu's Back in Town, the comedy series Bootsie and Snudge, Backs to the Land, Wodehouse Playhouse, That Was The Week That Was, The Army Game, the sci-fi series Out of the Unknown, the radio version of Whack-O! and the comedy film Desert Mice.
+Climie is the son of David Climie, co-writer of the 1960s and 1970s television comedy series, Oh, Brother!, which starred Derek Nimmo, as well as Lulu's Back in Town, the comedy series Bootsie and Snudge, Backs to the Land, Wodehouse Playhouse, That Was The Week That Was, The Army Game, the sci-fi series Out of the Unknown and the comedy film Desert Mice.

 Discography

 Includes songs and albums Climie has written, performed and/or produced.